Billing Rates

 Accuracy and Disclaimer

-This calculator provides retainer depletion projections based on estimated weekly hours and billing rates.
-Actual depletion will vary as the pace of legal work fluctuates.
-These projections are for planning purposes only.
-Attorneys must comply with their jurisdiction ethical rules regarding client trust accounts, retainer agreements, and fee arrangements.
-Consult your state bar association for specific requirements.
+Retainer depletion projections are estimates based on the billing rates and weekly hours entered.
+Actual burn rates fluctuate as matter activity intensifies or decreases.
+Projections should be updated monthly or when significant matter developments change the expected pace of work.
+Attorneys must comply with all applicable state bar ethics rules regarding client trust accounts, retainer agreements, and fee arrangements.
+Consult your state bar association for jurisdiction-specific requirements.

 Conclusion